OfficeDev/office-js-docs-pr/docs/excel/custom-functions-authentication.md

 The custom functions runtime doesn't have a `localStorage` object available on the global window, where you might typically store data.
 Instead, you should share data between custom functions and task panes by using [Office.Storage](/javascript/api/office-runtime/officeruntime.asyncstorage) to set and get data.

-Additionally, there is a benefit to using `Office.Storage`; it uses a secure sandbox environment so that your data cannot be accessed by other add-ins.
+Additionally, there is a benefit to using the `Storage` object; it uses a secure sandbox environment so that your data cannot be accessed by other add-ins.

 ### Suggested usage